OpenBMP/OpenBMP.github.io/getting_started.md

 for a better memory and cpu focused implementation.

 ## Docker Containers
-There are several docker containers defined in [docker-compose](https://github.com/OpenBMP/obmp-docker/blob/main/docker-compose.yml).
+There are several docker containers defined in [OpenBMP docker-compose.yml](https://github.com/OpenBMP/obmp-docker/blob/main/docker-compose.yml).

 These containers can be distributed over more than one VM/host.
 These can also be added to kubernetes clusters, but make sure that you have the IOPS needed for PostgreSQL.